 Important: To reduce starting problems, add fuel stabilizer to the fuel all season, mixing it with gasoline less than 30 days old.

 Checking the Engine-Oil Level

 Service Interval: Before each use or daily

 - 1. Move the machine to a level surface. - 2.
-Remove the dipstick (Figure 12).
+Remove the dipstick, wipe it clean, and fully install the dipstick (Figure 10).